B16f00t/whapa/README.md

 Usage example: python -m -r -u 34XXX230775 (Creates a report of the conversation with the user 34XXX230775)

 Note that to create a report that makes sense to the reader you must always specify a user with the flag"-u" or a group with the flag"-g".
-(To know the group number we want to use in our report we can first use the command "python whapa.py -i" and then copy and paste it into the command"python -m -r -g PASTE-HERE-GROUPNUMBER@g.us").
+(To know the group number we want to use in our report we can first use the command "python whapa.py -i" and then copy and paste it into the command "python -m -r -g PASTE-HERE-GROUPNUMBER@g.us").

 For the report to contains the images, videos, documents... you must copy the "WhatsApp/Media" folder of your phone to the whapa directory.